bum2/coopfundify/README.md

  3) Payment management will be done on backend wp-admin.
 Still user can see own payments on frontend.
 While campaign edition can be done in both frontend and backend.

  [File](https://github.com/aleph1888/coopfundify/blob/master/shop_worker.php)

+Also the tuning of other funcions to meet the requirements of coopfunding.net:
+- **campaign_payments_column_adder**
+-
+ To add a 'campaign' column to the admin's Payments History page.

+ NOTICE:

+ 1) Assuming all user payments Carts have only ONE item (campaign) to pay (contribute).